 The Luftwaffe is getting more aggressive as it receives more units.
 Today is the first aerial combat over Tobruk involving the Luftwaffe.
 Fighter unit I,/JG 27, which has arrived after a short detour in the Balkans, make its first patrol and has an immediate impact.
 It shoots down four Hurricanes of RAF Nos.
 73 and 274 Squadrons based at Gerawla which intercept a Junkers Ju 87 Stuka mission against the port.
 The Germans accomplish this at a cost of one of their own number (force-landed).

 Two of the claims go to Oblt.
 Karl-Heinz Redlich, giving him ten victories.
 This is Obfw.
 Hans-Joachim Marseille's unit and he has seven victories at this time.
 The Luftwaffe has a number of advantages at this time in North Africa:

 - The Luftwaffe has transferred in some top pilots from the Channel Front;

 - The RAF pilots are culls of the English fighter force;

-- The RAF is flying Hurricanes and do not have any Spitfires, generally considered the top RAF fighter;
+- The local RAF is flying Hurricanes and does not have any Spitfires, generally considered the top RAF fighter;

 The Italian 7th Cruiser Division lays a minefield with 321 mines and 492 explosive floats east of Cape Bon, Tunisia.
 The field will have a total of 740 mines when it is completed.
 This operation may be in response to the recent Royal Navy patrol near there that destroyed an Axis supply convoy to Tripoli.